Courses

 scenario are emphasized in the course.

-The following courses are also available.
 Course lengths will depend upon a client needs analysis.

 "Vehicle Search" (restricted attendance) - to provide guidelines to the personnel of facility entry point security teams assigned the responsibility of assessing and inspecting incoming traffic for the presence of explosive threats (and other CBRN).